-The Consolidated Alliance Insurance Corporation Limited's financial statements include 3 subsidiaries.
-We did not audit the financial statements and other financial information in respect of 2 subsidiaries.
-The Subsidiaries has total assets of Tshs 37.84 million as at December 31, 2021 and total revenues of Tshs 23.76 million for the year ended on that date.
-These financial statements and other financial information have been audited by other auditors which financial statements, other financial information and auditor's reports have been furnished to us by the management.
-Our opinion on the Consolidated Financial Statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries in so far as it relates to the aforesaid subsidiaries is based solely on the reports of such other auditors.
+The Consolidated Alliance Insurance Corporation Limited's financial statements include three (3) subsidiaries.
+We did not audit the financial statements and other financial information in respect of two (2) subsidiaries which are Alliance Africa General Insurance Limited, Uganda (Foreign subsidiary) and Alliance Life Assurance Limited, Tanzania.
+These 2 subsidiaries has total assets of Tshs 45,023 million as at December 31, 2022 and net income of Tshs 34,405 million for the year ended on that date.
+These financial statements and other financial information have been audited by other auditors.
+The auditors reports have been furnished to us by the management.
+Our opinion on the Consolidated Financial Statements in respect of these subsidiaries is based solely on the reports of such other auditors.